 Possible Retention Of Experts

 In some cases, the settlement is facilitated by receiving the opinion of neutral experts such as real estate appraisers, forensic accountants, vocational evaluators, child development experts, parenting coordinators and business valuators.

-Throughout steps one through five above, the mediator will facilitate agreements between the parties on smaller issues (i.e. the timing and exchange of information, temporary support agreements, temporary parenting time plans).
+Throughout steps one through five above, the mediator will facilitate agreements between the parties on smaller issues (i.e., the timing and exchange of information, temporary support agreements, temporary parenting time plans).
 Once the parties feel confident that each has sufficient information from which to make an informed decision about all of the issues in the case, the mediator will facilitate a settlement on all issues.
-This process and the length of this process is dictated by the parties willingness to participate and the complexity of the issues.
+This process and the length of this process are dictated by the parties’ willingness to participate and the complexity of the issues.

 The mediator will provide a confidential memorandum of understanding following each mediation session.
 This enables the parties to reflect on the session and to understand what was agreed upon and what is expected for the next session.
 If the parties reach tentative agreements in mediation, the terms will be memorialized in writing and the parties will be encouraged to seek independent legal counsel to review the tentative agreements and advise the party of his/her legal rights.